karlfloersch/.bin/README.md

 # brightness
 This is a script that I use on my Chromebook Pixel 2015 for controlling the screen brightness.
 I got the script from [this repository](https://github.com/raphael/linux-4.1-samus)

+Don't use it unless you have a Chromebook pixel 2015...
+Actually don't use it at all because you should just clone linux-4.1-samus instead.